GWartelle/GWartelle/README.md

 As an aspiring wizard developer and programming enthusiast, I'm on a journey to master the realm of the web! 🌐

-On this journey, I have delved into the intricacies of Data Analysis with Google, explored the fundamentals of computer science with Harvard, and after learning the ins and outs of web development with OpenClassrooms, I am now onto mastering them trough a Bachelor's Degree with MyDigitlaSchool ! 💻🎉
+On this journey, I have delved into the intricacies of Data Analysis with Google, explored the fundamentals of computer science with Harvard, and after learning the ins and outs of web development with OpenClassrooms, I am now onto mastering them trough a Bachelor's Degree with MyDigitalSchool ! 💻🎉

 Join me on this interstellar voyage where, thanks to the power of code, I transform ideas into interactive experiences! 🚀